astronomer/docs/astro/cli/get-started.md

 That's all it takes to run Airflow locally using the Astro CLI!
 From here, you can add new DAGs to your Astro project and start developing.

-## Next Steps
+## Next steps

 Once you install the CLI and have an Astro project running locally, there are a few different paths you can take:

 - To write and test your own DAGs locally and configure your local Airflow environment, see [Develop Project](develop-project.md).
-- To view logs, set up unit tests for your DAGs, or troubleshoot your local Airflow environment, see [Test and Troubleshoot Locally](test-and-troubleshoot-locally.md).
+- To view logs, set up unit tests for your DAGs, or troubleshoot your local Airflow environment, see [Test and troubleshoot locally](test-and-troubleshoot-locally.md).
-- To deploy DAGs to an environment managed by Astronomer, see [Deploy Code](deploy-code.md).
+- To deploy DAGs to an environment managed by Astronomer, see [Deploy code](deploy-code.md).
 If you're not a customer but might be interested in Astro, [reach out to us](https://www.astronomer.io/get-started).
 - To learn more about the available commands in the CLI, see the [CLI Command Reference](cli/reference.md) or run `astro help`.